 Statistical models based on personal and family history characteristics have been developed to estimate a person's interval and lifetime risks of developing breast cancer.
-For example, the Claus tables may be useful in providing breast cancer risk estimates for white women without a known cancer-associated gene mutation who have one or two first- or second-degree female relatives with breast cancer.
-The Gail model was also developed to assess risk for breast cancer.
-The modified model is a computer-based, multivariate, logistic regression model that uses age, race, age at menarche, age at first live birth or nulliparity, number of first-degree relatives with breast cancer, number of previous breast biopsies, and histology of the breast biopsies to produce actuarial estimates of future breast cancer risk.
-This model considers only family history of breast cancer in first-degree relatives and is heavily weighted by benigh breast disease.
-Therefore, the Gail model may underestimate breast cancer risk for women with a significant family history and should not be used for women suspected of having a hereditary syndrome associated with increased risk for breast cancer.
-And the second support of the second states are supported by the second sec
+For example, the Claus tables may be useful in providing breast cancer risk estimates for white women without a known cancer-associated gene mutation who have one or two first- or seconddegree female relatives with breast cancer.19 The Gail model was also developed to assess risk for breast cancer.20 The modified model is a computer-based, multivariate, logistic regression model that uses age, race, age at menarche, age at first live birth or nulliparity, number of first-degree relatives with breast cancer, number of previous breast biopsies, and histology of the breast biopsies to produce actuarial estimates of future breast cancer risk.21-23 This model considers only family history of breast cancer in first-degree relatives24 and is heavily weighted by benign breast disease.
+Therefore, the Gail model may underestimate breast cancer risk for women with a significant family history and should not be used for women suspected of having a hereditary syndrome associated with increased risk for breast cancer.24